nivb52/datepicker-react/README.md

             blockedDats,
             maxMonths,

-            // using container state
+            // using container state for :
-            selectedDate: this.state.selectedDate,
+            selectedDate: this.state.selectedDate, //value
-            setSelectedDate: this.state.setSelectedDate,
+            setSelectedDate: this.state.setSelectedDate, //onChange

             // texts and display:
             monthDisplayStyle: "long",